 \subsection{Quantum effective low-energy Hamiltonian}

-We consider a free-electron gas model coupled with classical and localized spins $\bm{n}(\bm{x})$ with spatial modulation.
-We assume that the magnitude of spins is unity ($|\bm{n}(\bm{x})| = 1$), and we do not consider spatial modulations of the amplitude, such as those in spin density wave states.
+We consider a free-electron gas model coupled to classical localized spins $\bm{n}(\bm{x})$ with spatial modulation.
+We assume that the magnitude of the spins is unity ($|\bm{n}(\bm{x})| = 1$), and we do not consider spatial modulations of the amplitude, such as those in spin density wave states.
 The Hamiltonian is given by

-Here, $-e(<0)$ is the electron charge, $m$ is the mass of electrons. $\hat{\bm{p}}$ is the momentum operator, $\hat{\bm{x}}$ is the position operator satisfying the canonical commutation relations $[\hat{x}_i, \hat{p}_j] = i\hbar \delta_{ij}$, $\bm{\sigma}$ are the Pauli matrices describing the spin degrees of freedom of electrons. $\bm{A}(t)$ denotes the vector potential describing the electric field. $J$ is the exchange coupling constant between localized spins and conduction electrons.
+Here, $-e(<0)$ is the electron charge, and $m$ is the electron mass. $\hat{\bm{p}}$ is the momentum operator, $\hat{\bm{x}}$ is the position operator satisfying the canonical commutation relations $[\hat{x}_i, \hat{p}_j] = i\hbar \delta_{ij}$, and $\bm{\sigma}$ are the Pauli matrices describing the spin degrees of freedom of electrons. $\bm{A}(t)$ denotes the vector potential describing the electric field. $J$ is the exchange coupling constant between the localized spins and the conduction electrons.

 After performing a unitary transformation to the local spin frame, the Hamiltonian becomes